Frequently asked questions

 - Do I have to have a food handling certificate or formal training to handle food?

 Food handlers do not have to attend formal food safety training courses to meet the skills and knowledge requirements.
 A food business can adopt many approaches to training, including on-the job training, recognising prior experience, or having staff attend a training course.
-The Department of Health's Do Food Safety program is a free online training course for those who want to improve their knowledge of safe food handling techniques.
+The Department of Health & Human Services's Do Food Safety program is a free online training course for those who want to improve their knowledge of safe food handling techniques.
 Participants who complete the online assessment and score more than 90% can print a certificate to display their knowledge.

 Visit the Do Food Safely online training course.